As a long-time programmer, I occasionally get the question:

 Maintenance engineers may live very different lives from the other kinds of engineers on this list.
 Software can run forever, but these days new technology often replaces older technology or gets refurbished in waves to make it appeal to modern audiences with modern senses.

 That is not the case for all systems.
-Some companies use very, very important pieces of technology were written 20 or 50 years ago!
+Some companies use very, very important pieces of technology that were written 20 or 50 years ago!
 My father used to program with a system called the i-series, aka.
 OS400.
 It is used to manage businesses.
 Warehouses, sales, receipts, salaries and more were processed through those systems.
 More of those systems than you might think are still in use!
 Maintenance engineers on those systems can have very high job security and maintaining expert knowledge in case something happens can be very important for a company to have.

-However, in salary negotiations your are in a weak position because once you have this expert knowledge you have a hard time selling your skill to another company which means that you and your employer will find a middle ground between you not leaving and them not paying more than they have to (as you will be a constant cost on their business).
+However, in salary negotiations you are in a weak position because once you have this expert knowledge you have a hard time selling your skill to another company which means that you and your employer will find a middle ground between you not leaving and them not paying more than they have to (as you will be a constant cost on their business).
 A maintenance job can be very boring but also very predictable.
 Some characters fit this kind of work better than others.

 I would like to stress once more that I believe maintenance engineers are very important!
 I have heard of a piece of software, written 30 years ago in Fortran, that runs at the core of international air travel.
-The person maintaining this software died and it is too scary for new engineers trying to change it.
+The person maintaining this software died and it is too scary for new engineers to try and change it.
 Any slight mistake and international air travel may stop working.
 While this may very well be just an unfounded rumor — the company will certainly not brag publicly about it — I believe it is reasonable to be concerned about the maintenance of software for nuclear reactors, train systems, space programs, medical equipment (hospitals!) or other facilities.

 If you believe that your character is fit to understanding strange legacy systems and you are okay receiving little reward and recognition for a job that may be crucial to millions of people then by all means, please pursue a career in this field.
 You are dearly needed!